 Later in the day, they reappeared high above our top fields, and occasionally as they feinted at the swallows, one caught a brief glimpse of grey feathers in the afternoon sun.
 I even managed a very brief photo of them on my camcorder, but as always for this sort of photography one really needs very expensive equipment to get a decent result.
 And I can’t rise to it, or in the main have the patience to chase specific prey.

 Last thing that night I popped out after hearing a tawny owl, and was awestruck by the night sky, and a now completely silent landscape.
 Not a breath of wind.
-Since there was no moonlight to affect the stars’ brightness, the Milky Way stood out really clearly, and just before I returned inside, I glimpsed an incredibly bright meteor heading South in the Westerly sky.
+Since there was no moonlight to affect the stars’ brightness, the milky way stood out really clearly, and just before I returned inside, I glimpsed an incredibly bright meteor heading south in the westerly sky.
 It was an obvious yellow colour, seemed to last for 2 or 3 seconds, and ended its display by breaking into at least 3 sections.
 Spectacular.
-It made me check up online about the forthcoming meteorite showers this year, only to discover that for reasons of astrophysics of which I am completely ignorant, the moon in its waxing or waning gibbous form will interfere with the displays of the most well-known meteorite clusters for much of the rest of this year.
+It made me check up online about the forthcoming meteorite showers this year, only to discover that for reasons of astrophysics of which I am completely ignorant, the moon in its waxing or waning gibbous form will interfere with the displays of most of the well-known meteorite clusters for much of the rest of this year.
 So a fortunate sighting.

 However the plague of wasps over the last fortnight has required steps to limit the risk of stings whilst harvesting apples and raspberries.
 The only time I recall having to resort to building wasp traps before was in the summers of my youth in Shropshire, where the family home had several apple trees in the garden.
-Jam jars, sheets of cardboard formed into cones with a hole at the base of the cone,and a rubber band to secure this over the jam and water baited jar were what I recall using.
-But I reckoned that with the rainfall down here that a cardboard cone was probably not appropriate, so fashioned a couple out of plastic cartons/metal lids.
+Jam jars, sheets of cardboard formed into cones with a hole at the base of the cone, and a rubber band to secure this over the jam and water baited jar, were what I recall using.
+But I reckoned that with the amount of rainfall here, a cardboard cone was probably inappropriate, so fashioned a couple of traps out of plastic cartons, with metal lids.
 Surprisingly quickly they have attracted large numbers of wasps, but there are still huge numbers flying amongst the fruit, without obviously coming from a single nest.
-Of course at this time of the year the nest’s social structure starts to disintegrate and the redundant worker wasps are tempted to any easy source of energy like the sugars found in mature fruit.
+At this time of the year the nest’s social structure starts to disintegrate and the redundant worker wasps are tempted to any easy source of energy like the sugars found in mature fruit.
 A quick look on-line showed an even simpler design for a wasp trap using the cut off top to any carbonated plastic drink bottle inverted into the body of the bottle with the top taken off, but of course plastic bottles weren’t commonplace back in the late ’60’s.

 We seem to have moved quickly from a brief still dry anticyclone at the end of August to the return of Atlantic fronts with cloud, heavy rain and strong winds, but before the next front arrived again today around lunchtime, we had more spectacular dew covered spider’s webs.